rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-layout.md

 >Details of layout: <CITE>vertical orientation</CITE>
 >>**(*Ingest comment*: example needs review)**

-<a name="6.285.6.2.Y.Y">6.285.6.2.Y.Y</a> Make a note on the orientation of multipart images if considered important.
+<a name="6.285.6.2.Y.Y">6.285.6.2.Y.Y</a> Make a note on the orientation of multiple unit images if considered important.

 >**Example:**
 >Dimensions: <CITE>heets 16 x 27 cm</CITE>